PMDD — when your menstrual cycle can make you suicidal

 Laura’s experience is sadly quite common and many other sufferers echo her words.
 Sarah Austen is a 26-year-old personal shopper for Tesco, and says her symptoms have almost led to her dismissal at work.
 She started her periods when she was 11, but it was only when she searched for “severe PMS” online that she realised this was what she had.
 Her symptoms are so bad that she has attempted suicide on two occasions, both in her late teens.
 “I get a buildup of frustration and rage.
 I am an introvert, so much of this is aimed at myself and I used to self harm by cutting or burning,” she says.

-On top of that Sarah finds she suffers from pain in her vagina, as if someone is physically pulling it apart.
-She becomes emotional, has crying spurts, and gets exhausted after anything she does, including walking the dog, or eating, so spends hours in bed as a result.
+On top of that, Sarah finds that she suffers from pain in her vagina, as if someone is physically pulling it apart.
+She becomes emotional, has crying spurts, and gets exhausted after anything she does, including walking the dog or eating, so spends hours in bed as a result.
 Her dreams are vivid and cause her to wake with headaches, and she gets other physical symptoms including back pain, gas retention, breast tenderness, and constipation.
 Because all the symptoms would happen at once, she thought she was going insane.
 In the end, Sarah turned to self diagnosis via the internet after her issues weren’t solved by a visit to her GP.

 Indeed, it isn’t an easy thing for a GP to diagnose.
 Symptoms change between different people, overlap with many other illnesses, and PMS isn’t something that has been studied a huge amount.
 For Dr. Leila Frodsham, a consultant obstetrician and gynaecologist, the key thing, she says, is listening to what your patient is saying.
 “If someone is really distressed,” she says, “even if their symptoms don’t sound as severe as other people’s, it’s important to treat people as an individual.
 You will get some people with severe symptoms who don’t want treatment.
 You can also get women who have distinct personality changes where they can get quite violent and maybe become a risk, so that would be a treatment indication.”